 While there are countless time management apps available for free that are fairly easy to use, you never know when a client meeting request would come to you.
 You could be in the middle of a meeting with one client, while another one tries to call you.

-With your virtual assistant's help, you’ll never have to worry about confusing one meeting with another, or even think about your schedule for the month.
+With your real estate virtual assistant’s help, you’ll never have to worry about confusing one meeting with another, or even think about your schedule for the month.

 8. Writing Emails and Letters